pmmistry/Intro-to-Node-RED/README.md

 flow can be found [HelloWorld](https://github.com/pmmistry/Intro-to-Node-RED/blob/master/Flows/helloWorld.flow)

-*This flow describes how to use the language translation node:*
+**This flow describes how to use the language translation node:**
 1. Drag a Language Translation node from the palette.
-2. Double click on the Language Translation node and select German
+2. Double click on the Language Translation node and select German (Language Translation Set up can be found in : [How to request Access to Services] )
 3. Connect the Language Translation node in between the Inject node and the debug node
 4. Press the Red Deploy button in the top Right corner.
 Press the blue Inject.
 The string from the inject node will appear in the Debug area along with the translated text.
 ![Language Translation](/Screenshots/IchbineinBerliner-Translate-annotated.png?raw=true "Ich bin ein Berliner")